ravidurgaxyz/Task-Manager-Android/README.md

   - **Mark as Done**
     - Marks the current task as completed
     - Automatically loads the next task of the day
-    - If no tasks remain, shows a completed screen with the last task greyed out
+    - If no tasks remain, shows a completed screen with the all the tasks
-  - **Postpone**
-    - Delays the current task

 ---